-A. Levels Defined
+1. Levels Defined

 - a.
-Level I violation is a single incident involving a minor proportion of graded student work within a course, including but not limited to 1) failing to apply appropriate conventions for citing and documenting sources; 2) giving assistance to or receiving assistance from another student or any other person on an assignment or exam when such collaboration is prohibited; or 3) accessing prohibited materials during an examination. - b.
-Any violation not categorized as Level I is a Level II violation.
+Level I violation is a single incident involving a minor proportion of graded student work within a course, including but not limited to: - i failing to apply appropriate conventions for citing and documenting sources; - ii giving assistance to or receiving assistance from another student or any other person on an assignment or exam when such collaboration is prohibited; or - iii accessing prohibited materials during an examination. - Any violation not categorized as Level I is a Level II violation.
 Level II violations are serious breaches of academic integrity.
-They include, but are not limited to, the following examples:

-- ii. submitting the same work or major portions thereof to satisfy the requirements of more than one course without written permission from each faculty member (including Honors and Capstone requirements); - iii. using illicit means of acquiring data, fabricating evidence, falsifying data or fabricating sources; - iv. collaborating to exchange information during an examination or engaging in any action during an exam prohibited by the instructor, such as copying another student's work, utilizing prohibited materials (for example, books, notes, calculators, cell phones or other electronic devices) or helping other students to copy another student's work on an examination; - v. altering a graded assignment or examination and asking for it to be re-graded; - vi. stealing and/or distributing an examination; - vii. purchasing or otherwise illicitly acquiring and submitting a paper or any other course materials as original work; - viii. creating a paper or other course materials for sale and/or distribution; - ix. having a substitute take an examination or taking an examination for someone else; - x. stealing another student's work; - xi. intentionally impeding an investigation of an academic integrity incident or giving false witness in a hearing; - xii. engaging in actions designed to hinder the academic success of another student or students - for example, by impeding access to course materials, or hiding or removing library resources; - xiii. using improper means to access computer files; and/or xiv. forging or falsifying a grade, transcript or diploma. - c.
-Any alleged violation involving a student who at the time has an earlier report on file or under investigation must go to a hearing.
+They include, but are not limited to, the following examples: - i committing any violation such as those listed under Level I that pertain to more than a small portion of the course grade; - ii submitting the same work or major portions thereof to satisfy the requirements of more than one course without written permission from each faculty member (including Honors and Capstone requirements); - iii using illicit means of acquiring data, fabricating evidence, falsifying data or fabricating sources; - iv collaborating to exchange information during an examination or engaging in any action during an exam prohibited by the instructor, such as copying another student's work, utilizing prohibited materials (for example, books, notes, calculators, cell phones or other electronic devices) or helping other students to copy another student's work on an examination; - altering a graded assignment or examination and asking for it to be re-graded; - vi stealing and/or distributing an examination; - vii purchasing or otherwise illicitly acquiring and submitting a paper or any other course materials as original work; - viii creating a paper or other course materials for sale and/or distribution;

-B. Recommended Sanctions

-- a.
-Level I sanctions may include, but are not limited to: 1) a make-up assignment at a more difficult level than the original; 2) failure or other reduced grade on the examination or assignment. - b.
-Level II sanctions may include, but are not limited to: 1) any sanctions for Level I violations; 2) course grade of F; 3) course grade of F being permanently calculated into the Grade Point Average; 4) exclusion from activities such as study abroad, honors societies and programs, and varsity athletics; 5) suspension from Bentley University; and 6) expulsion from Bentley University.
+- ix having a substitute take an examination or taking an examination for someone else; - x stealing another student's work; - xi intentionally impeding an investigation of an academic integrity incident or giving false witness in a hearing; - xii engaging in actions designed to hinder the academic success of another student or students - for example, by impeding access to course materials, or hiding or removing library resources; - xiii using improper means to access computer files; and/or - xiv forging or falsifying a grade, transcript or diploma. - Any alleged violation involving a student who at the time has an earlier report on file or under investigation must go to a hearing. - 2.
+Recommended Sanctions - a.
+Level I sanctions may include, but are not limited to: - i a make-up assignment at a more difficult level than the original; - failure or other reduced grade on the examination or assignment. - b.
+Level II sanctions may include, but are not limited to: - i any sanctions for Level I violations; - ii course grade of F; - iii course grade of F being permanently calculated into the Grade Point Average; - iv exclusion from activities such as study abroad, honors societies and programs, and varsity athletics; - v suspension from Bentley University; - vi expulsion from Bentley University.